 The Harold K. Brown Civil Rights and African American Experience Collection

-The San Diego State University Library & Information Access is developing a collection that will provide a lens into an important period of American and San Diego history.
+The San Diego State University Library & Information Access has developed a collection that provides a lens into an important period of American and San Diego history.
 The Library is collecting, preserving and providing access to rare materials from the African American Experince in San Diego, with a strong emphasis on the Civil Rights Era.

 The collection shares a full account of the progress and struggles as told through unique digitized personal papers, photos, and oral histories of the men and women who were principal contributors to the San Diego African American experience.
 Designed to enrich the work of undergraduate and graduate students, our faculty and visiting scholars, this collection helps build a strong connection to the San Diego Community; while exemplifying the University's goal to become a top 10 urban research university.